 Summer is the best time in Hong Kong.
-From major music and food festivals to pool parties, there’s plenty of summer events in Hong Kong to fill up your calendar.
-Whether you’re planning to top up your tan at one of the many gorgeous beaches in town or grill up a storm at one of these barbeque spots, it’s not truly summer in Hong Kong without hitting the seas and going on a junk trip.
-There’re a few things to consider before you get three sheets to the wind, however.
-Here’s our roundup of some of the city’s most unique junk packages and caterings to help out and get you having the best possible time.
+From major music and food festivals to pool parties, there’s plenty of awesome events in Hong Kong this month to fill up your calendar.
+Whether you’re planning to top up your tan at one of the many gorgeous beaches in town or get your adrenaline fix at one of these water sports, it’s not truly summer in Hong Kong without hitting the seas and going on a junk trip.
+Here’s our roundup of some of the city’s best and most unique junk packages and caterings to help out and get you having the best possible time.

 Best Hong Kong junk packages

 Looking to throw the biggest party of the summer?
 Hong Kong Yachting has you covered.
-Their special Jungle Jane and Tarzan yachts can be moored together with a custom-built adjoining fence to hold a party for 100 people.
-Complete with an inflatable slide, inflatable trampoline, bean bags, sun bed, custom made bar and a badass sound system, this deluxe package starts from $850 per person.
+Its special Jungle Jane, Tarzan and Serpent yachts can be moored together with a custom-built adjoining fence to hold a party for 145 people.
+Complete with an inflatable slide, inflatable trampoline, bean bags, sun bed, custom-made bar and a badass sound system, this deluxe package starts from $780 per person.
 For a more traditional junk trip, Hong Kong Yachting offers inclusive packages with Thai food and drinks.
-From $680 per person, $3,800 extra for wakeboarding and banana boating, 2526 0151; hongkongyachting.com.
+From $680 per person, $3,800 extra for wakeboarding and banana boating; hongkongyachting.com.

-Go old-school and hop on a Chinese teak junk for your next junk trip or party in style with one of Island Junks speedy Ibiza boats, complete with a kitchen, showers, smartphone-compatible sound systems and comfy bean bags.
-Pay another $200 to enjoy either a Western-style or Thai-style lunch.
-These guys also provide paddleboat rentals for the entire day for $350 or splash $3,500 to get some extreme water sports (wakeboard and banana boat) included. $350-$400 per person, 2877 5222; islandjunks.com.hk.
+Go old-school and hop on a Chinese teak junk for your next junk trip or party in style with one of Island Junks' speedy Ibiza boats, complete with smartphone-compatible sound systems, bean bags, kayaks and large floating platforms.
+Pay another $220 to enjoy either a western or Thai-style lunch.
+These guys also provide paddleboat rentals and on-board massage for the entire day for $350 and $1,800 respectively.
+You can also splash out $3,500 to get some extreme water sports (wakeboard and banana boat) included. $370 per person; islandjunks.com.hk.

 Sail in style on Michelangelo, a restored 80-foot classic motor yacht of mahogany, teak, brass and copper.
 The 4,000sq ft boat can accommodate up to 59 people, so rally the troops for this one.
 Sprawl effortlessly on lounge mattresses or hammocks, relax in the grand living room or pass out in the master and guest cabins.
 Catering packages include chefs and waiters for cocktails and canapes or even a sit-down dinner.
 Perfect for some retro glamour at sea.
-From $24,000 for the day, 6621 1691; luxuryjunk.com.hk.
+From $24,000 for the day; michelangelocruises.com.

 Best food catering options

-Our favourite Wan Chai sandwich shop has designed a new junk catering package featuring their classic ciabatta and buttery brioche that comes with juicy char siu pulled pork and their popular beef brisket.
+Our favourite Wan Chai sandwich shop has designed three new junk catering packages featuring their classic ciabatta and buttery brioche that comes with juicy char siu pulled pork and Hainanese chicken.
 A smoked eggplant vegetarian option is also on the menu.
-Don’t forget the sides – all packages come with ice-cold pineapple pops, kola wings and B&B’s signature guacamole! $135-$280 per person, minimum 10 orders.
-9120 6869; breadandbeasthk.com.
+Don’t forget the sides – all packages come with ice-cold pineapple pops, kola wings and Ovaltine brownies. $150-$300 per person, minimum 10 orders.

 Epic junk trips call for some epic junk food.
 Get your fill of burritos and tacos with Cali-Mex’s catering packs that serve up to 10 people.
-The Mexican joint provides a range of four packages depending on the ratio of burrito, taco, quesadilla and churros you prefer.
+The Mexican joint provides a range of packages depending on the ratio of burrito, taco, quesadilla and churros you prefer.
 Feel free to request add-ons and extra portions of guac.
-Starts from $98 per person.
-2904 7698; cali-mex.com.
+Starts from $98 per person; cali-mex.com.

 Fat Leg BBQ

-Dig into a scrumptious Thai feast after a dip in the sea thanks to Fat Leg BBQ’s mouth-watering Thai street food classics, including grilled chicken thighs and papaya salad and fried rice.
+Dig into a scrumptious Thai feast after a dip in the sea thanks to Fat Leg BBQ’s mouth-watering Thai street food classics, including grilled chicken wings and papaya salad and fried rice.
 Got big eaters at the party?
 Fat Leg also does premium menus with tender ribs and whole chickens.
-Add on appetisers and Australian beer to keep you satisfied throughout the junk. $220 (standard) or $350 (premium).
-6316 4502; fatlegsbbq.com.
+Add on appetisers and Australian beer to keep you satisfied throughout the junk. $1,000 (standard) or $3,000 (premium); fatlegsbbq.com.

-Invisible Kitchen’s new gourmet buffet catering menu is perfect for junks that don’t offer a catering package, or if you're looking for grub that’s a little different to the usual offerings.
-The mouthwatering range of goodies goes from beef Wellington to roasted Norwegian salmon.
-Opt for suckling pig or Moroccan lamb tagine for Mediterranean vibes or stuffed avocado with mushrooms if you need a veggie option.
-If you’ve still room, cram in some apple tarte tatin or Eton mess trifle.
-You might not have the ideal bikini bod afterward, but your taste buds are gonna thank you. $200-$350 per head, min 15 people.
-2711 5788; invisiblekitchen.com.
+Invisible Kitchen’s new gourmet buffet catering menu is perfect for junks that don’t offer a catering package, or if you're looking for fancier grub for the boat trip.
+The mouthwatering range of goodies goes from chicken tikka pasta salad to traditional Italian lasagne.
+If you still have room, cram in some apple tarte tatin or Eton mess trifle.
+You might not have the ideal bikini bod afterward, but your taste buds are gonna thank you. $200-$350 per head, min 15 people; invisiblekitchen.com.

 Kwoon by The Woods

 Why settle for cheap beer when you can enjoy artisanal canned cocktails when you’re out on the water?
-Created by the team behind The Woods, you can pick up six different grab-and-go cocktails flavours including Piña Tang (a pineapple vodka mix) and Tom Yum Cooler.
-Kwoon offers deals for eight pack, 20 pack, 40 pack and 60 pack, and can deliver to Central, Aberdeen and Sai Kung piers for a small extra charge.
+Created by the team behind The Woods, you can pick up to six different grab-and-go cocktail flavours including Piña Tang (a pineapple vodka mix) and Tom Yum Cooler.
+Kwoon offers deals for eight packs, 20 packs, 40 packs and 60 packs, and can deliver to Central, Aberdeen and Sai Kung piers for a small extra charge.
 Chic and shatter-free, Kwoon are a must-have for the junk season.
-From $500.
-9862 8031; kwoonbythewoods.com.
+From $500; kwoonbythewoods.com.

-Change up the usual Western or Thai fare for some delicious Lebanese cuisine on your next junk.
-Maison Libanaise has just launched a junk catering packaging and is serving up its signature za’atar fried chicken, falafel and roasted cauliflower.
+Change up the usual western or Thai fare for some delicious Lebanese cuisine on your next junk.
+Maison Libanaise has just launched a junk catering package and is serving up its signature za’atar fried chicken, falafel and roasted cauliflower.
 There’s also plenty of hummus and baba ganoush to go round.
-Menus can be made vegetarian and deliver to Central pier. $318 per person, minimum 10 orders.
+Menus can be made vegetarian and delivered to Central pier. $318 per person, minimum 10 orders.
 2111 2284; maisonlibanaise.com.hk.